-Under special circumstances where a course other than the standard windward /leeward course will be sailed, the Committee Boat will continuously display the 'Come Within Hail' (International "L") flag.
+Under special circumstances where a course other than the standard windward/leeward course will be sailed, the Committee Boat will continuously display the 'Come Within Hail' (International "L") flag.

-The permanent MAST Buoy will be located approximately 1.5 statute miles ESE of the North Gap of the Milwaukee Harbor breakwall.
+The permanent MAST Buoy will be located approximately 1.5 statute miles ESE of the North Gap of the Milwaukee Harbor break-wall.

-The marks are throw-in buoys, either an orange cylinder or a four sided yellow inflatable buoy.
+The marks are throw-in buoys, a four sided yellow inflatable buoy, or a fixed orange cylinder.

-Medium Distance Races: There will be two medium distance races consisting of one lap out to the "Bell Buoy" (Green "1" Buoy) and back to the starting line.
+Medium Distance Races: There will be two medium distance races consisting of one lap out to the "Bell Buoy" (Green "1" Buoy) and back to the starting line, approximate length of leg 3.0 nm.
 The location of the starting line will be approximately located outside the main gap, immediately south of the shipping channel.
 Yachts may set a spinnaker in these races with proper notification of the committee boat prior to their start.